 - Grassroots initiatives

-Environmental Justice is under the editorial leadership of Editor-in-Chief Sylvia Hood Washington, PhD, MPH, MSE, President, Environmental Health Research Associates, LLC University of Illinois at Chicago School of Public Health Institute for Environmental Science & Policy; Senior Editor Kenneth Olden, PhD, ScD, LHD, School of Public Health at the City University of New York; and other leading investigators.
+Environmental Justice is under the editorial leadership of Editor-in-Chief Sylvia Hood Washington, PhD, MSE, MPH, Sustainability Director, Environmental Health Research Associates, LLC; Senior Editor Kenneth Olden, PhD, ScD, LHD, School of Public Health at the City University of New York; and other leading investigators.
 View the entire editorial board.